mozilla/django-tidings/README.rst

 django-tidings
 ==============

-django-tidings is a framework for sending email notifications from a Django app in response to arbitrary events such as the modification of some model object.
-It is optimized for large-scale installations, having features like...
+django-tidings is a framework for sending email notifications to users who have registered interest in certain events, such as the modification of some model object.
+Used by support.mozilla.com, it is optimized for large-scale installations.
+Its features include...

 * Asynchronous operation using the ``celery`` task queue
 * De-duplication of notifications